 Best Time for Bird Watching

-The best time for birding is from November to April since this is when the migrant species are present.
-This time of year is characterized by intense heat, so it is best to plan most activities for the mornings.
+The best time for birding in Mokala is from November to April, since this is when the species are present.
+This time of year is marked by intense heat, so it is best to plan most activities for the mornings.
 Wildlife viewing is best from May to September.